 Hive bills itself as ‘the tool for productive teams,’ and with good reason: this SaaS tool frees up teams within the same company to choose different project management formats (like Gantt or Kanban) depending on their specific needs.
 Hive also enables more efficient consolidation with over 1,000 integrations (from Dropbox to Gmail), all centralized in a single dashboard.
 Other productivity features include real-time analytics; file uploading directly to tasks, projects, and messages; and versatile forms for collecting information quickly and easily.

 Todoist aims to free up users’ mental space with a well-organized, all-encompassing task management application.
-Part of what makes Todoist stand out is its huge range of features that give more detail and allow greater control; a small sampling of these features includes Quick Add Tasks, priority tags, a section and subtasks hierarchy, productivity visualizations, and project templates.
+Part of what makes Todoist stand out is its huge range of features that give more detail and allow greater control; a small sampling of these features includes Quick Add Tasks, priority tags, content marketing ideas, a section and subtasks hierarchy, productivity visualizations, and project templates.